 Lockwood Kipling: Arts and Crafts in the Punjab and London opens at the V&A on 14 January 2017.
 This is the first exhibition exploring the life and work of Lockwood Kipling (1837-1911), an artist, teacher, curator and influential figure in the Arts and Crafts movement.
 Lockwood Kipling was a social campaigner for the preservation of Indian crafts, a craftsman whose terracotta panels can still be seen on the exterior of the V&A and was an illustrator of books by his son, the renowned writer Rudyard Kipling.

 The Winter Wanders are free led walks across London on 28 & 29 January 2017.
 It’s a wonderful excuse to get outside and leave the winter hibernation behind.

 And the Magical Lantern Festival returns to Chiswick House Gardens on 19 January 2017 with light sculptures and other attractions to mark the end of Chinese New Year, including a 15-metre illuminated sculpture of the Houses of Parliament.
 The theme for 2017 is the Silk Road, with Europe, Asia, Arabia, Egypt, Persia, India and Ancient China all represented.
 Centre stage will be a full-size replica of the ship that Chinese Admiral Zheng used on his trade explorations.

 Do check out the latest offers as Kensington House Hotel has some great weekend deals.
 You can sign up for special offer alerts here.

-Laura Porter writes AboutLondonLaura.com and contributes to many other publications while sustaining an afternoon tea addiction to rival that of our Queen.
+Laura Porter writes AboutLondonLaura.com and contributes to many other publications while maintaining an impressive afternoon tea addiction.
 You can find Laura on twitter as @AboutLondon and on Facebook as @AboutLondonLaura.